 The UK government has commissioned research into share buybacks with a particular focus on whether some companies are repurchasing their own shares to artificially inflate executive pay.

 The government has appointed consultants PricewaterhouseCoopers to undertake the research into share buybacks and this will be supported by Professor Alex Edmans, an academic at the London Business School.
 The findings will be published later this year.

 The government said the study formed part of the government’s corporate governance reforms and wider industrial strategy as well as its aim to the public’s trust in big business and corporate standards.
 This research will help to understand how companies use share buybacks and whether any further action is needed to prevent them from being misused, the government said.

 A share buyback is when a company repurchases its own shares from the marketplace, reducing the number of

 shares in issue.
 Repurchased shares are typically either held in Treasury or cancelled.
-As a recent Minerva Analytics research paper noted over the last couple of decades share repurchase activity has experienced an extraordinary growth globally.
+As a recent Manifest research paper noted over the last couple of decades share repurchase activity has experienced an extraordinary growth globally.

 - A sign of management confidence -repurchases are seen as an indication that the company’s management thinks the shares are undervalued and want to signal management confidence in the company’s future prospects.